Sevajper/Prison-Database-Java-SQL/README.md

 # Prison-Database-Java-SQL

-Add sqlite-jdbc-3.27.2 to classpath if needed
+Add sqlite-jdbc-3.27.2 to classpath if needed!
-Run program